-#include is used to include other files into the current source code.
+#include As we have seen above already, #include is used to include other files into the current source code.
 These are mostly header files of libraries which contain function-headers, data-structures or constants.
-A C-header file has the extension .h.
+A C header file has the extension .h.
 The entire content of the included file is temporarily copied to the position of the include-statement in the source file.
 Two different variants of #include are possible: